5 Things Landlords Must Know About the California Fair Debt Collection Practices Act

 5. What if any Debt Collector Violates the Law?

-If any debt collector violates the CFDCPA Act, you can do a number of things, like:
+If any debt collector violates the CFDCPA Act, they can do a number of things, like:

 - File complaint with an Attorney General in California- While the Inquiry Unit of Attorney General will not sue the collector, it can get in touch with them and send them copy of the complaint filed by you.